lbhasemeyer/dark-sky/dark-sky/README.md

-This was built using https://github.com/facebookincubator/create-react-app.
+This was built using https://github.com/facebookincubator/create-react-app and free icons from Weathery: https://www.iconfinder.com/iconsets/weathery

 After downloading the repo, cd into the folder dark-sky from command line.